• Best Fall Recipes

 Sally Cameron

-With frozen berries in the freezer, you can always make this quick sauce for dessert with cheesecake, ice cream, or yogurt.
-It works equally as well for breakfast with pancakes and waffles, even swirled into plain Greek-style yogurt.
+With frozen berries in the freezer, you can always make this quick sauce for dessert for cheesecake, ice cream, frozen yogurt, or cake.
+It works equally as well for breakfast with pancakes and waffles, French toast, even swirled into plain Greek-style yogurt and oatmeal.

 5 from 1 vote